opitz/docker_multihost/README.md

 -------------------
 <i>needs to run as superuser</i>

-This script will install/update 3 multihost CLI commands (plese see descriptions of these commands further below):
+This script will install/update 3 multihost CLI commands (please see descriptions of these commands further below):
  * run_multihost - run or restart a multihost instance
  * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
  * deploy_vhost - this command allows to ad a new VHOST to the multihost server